USMAI-Library-Consortium/sru-queryer/readme.md

 #### USAGE

 Each operator takes an unlimited quantity of arguments, each of which represents a logical condition.
-Each condition can be an SearchClause, a Literal (discussed below), or another nested Boolean Operator.
+Each condition can be a SearchClause, a RawCQL class (discussed below), or another nested Boolean Operator.

 For example, the query:
 `OR(SearchClause("alma", "title", "=", "Harry"), SearchClause("alma", "title", "=", "Potter"))`